12 Must-Have Remote Work Tools For Productive Work

 Slack also has a searchable history feature that allows users to easily find past chats and shared information in less time.
 Speaking of shared information, this communication app will even let you share documents like PDFs, images, and videos.

-3. Highfive (by Dialpad)
+3. Highfive (now Dialpad)

-Whereas Slack has features that allow its users to communicate via video chat, Highfive by Dialpad was created, from the ground up, for this purpose.
+Whereas Slack has features that allow its users to communicate via video chat, Dialpad was created, from the ground up, for this purpose.
 It’s a video conferencing app that’s used by well-known brands such as the Rolling Stone and Harry’s.

 Unlike other video conferencing tools, hosting meetings with Highfive is easy and enjoyable.
 You and your team will never have to use pins.
 Just click on your meeting and start participating.
 The app also won’t limit how many meetings you host or how long each one is.